 4. No PCR Amplification (PCR-Free)

-5. Minimal QC
+5. Minimal Quality Control

 Key Advantages: Ultra-long reads, fastest library prep, portable sequencing, real-time results, native DNA sequencing